spear97/Flocking-Simulation/README.md

 ### C++

+`C++` is a powerful programming language widely used for developing system software, application software, and high-performance software components.
+It provides features such as object-oriented programming, generic programming, and low-level memory manipulation.

+#### Role in the Project

+`C++` serves as the primary programming language for this project.
+It is used to implement the core functionality, algorithms, and data structures required for the project's objectives.
+C++ offers performance benefits and flexibility, making it suitable for tasks ranging from low-level memory management to high-level abstraction.

+#### Dependencies

+To use `C++` for this project, you need a `C++` compiler and standard library support.
+The specific compiler and library versions may vary depending on your development environment and project requirements.

+#### Setup Instructions

+Ensure that you have a `C++` compiler installed on your system.
+Popular `C++` compilers include:

+- `GNU Compiler Collection (GCC)`: Available on Unix-based systems like Linux and macOS.
+- `Clang`: Another popular compiler available on Unix-based systems.
+- `Microsoft Visual C++ Compiler`: For Windows users, Microsoft Visual Studio provides a `C++` compiler and development environment.

+Additionally, ensure that your development environment is properly configured to compile and link `C++` source files.
+This may involve setting up build scripts, Makefiles, or using integrated development environments (IDEs) like `Visual Studio`, `CLion`, or `Xcode`.

+#### Additional Notes

+- Familiarize yourself with `C++` language features, best practices, and coding standards to ensure efficient and maintainable code.
+- Take advantage of `C++` libraries and frameworks to streamline development and leverage existing solutions for common tasks.

 ### OpenGL

-OpenGL (Open Graphics Library) is a cross-platform API for rendering 2D and 3D graphics.
+`OpenGL` (Open Graphics Library) is a cross-platform API for rendering 2D and 3D graphics.
 It provides a set of functions for interacting with graphics hardware to produce high-quality graphical output.
 In this project, OpenGL is utilized for tasks such as rendering graphics, managing colors, and possibly handling user input related to graphics.

 #### Purpose

-The purpose of integrating OpenGL into this project is to leverage its capabilities for visualizing data, creating interactive user interfaces, or implementing graphical simulations.
+The purpose of integrating `OpenGL` into this project is to leverage its capabilities for visualizing data, creating interactive user interfaces, or implementing graphical simulations.
 OpenGL allows for efficient rendering of complex scenes and provides a flexible framework for developing interactive applications with rich graphical interfaces.

 #### Dependencies

-To use OpenGL in this project, ensure that you have the necessary OpenGL libraries and headers installed on your system.
-Additionally, depending on your development environment, you may need to configure your build system to link against the OpenGL libraries and include the appropriate headers in your source files.
+To use `OpenGL` in this project, ensure that you have the necessary `OpenGL` libraries and headers installed on your system.
+Additionally, depending on your development environment, you may need to configure your build system to link against the `OpenGL` libraries and include the appropriate headers in your source files.

 #### SetUp Instructions